rootsandberries/CMU_Workshops/openrefine/index.md

 #### 1. Download the workshop files

 Download [the workshop files](https://github.com/rootsandberries/CMU_Workshops/blob/gh-pages/openrefine/20201001_OpenRefine_Workshop_files.zip?raw=true) and save them in a folder on your desktop.
 Make sure to extract the files from the zip file.

 #### 2. Download and Install OpenRefine

-You can download OpenRefine 3.4.1 from [http://openrefine.org/download.html](http://openrefine.org/download.html).
+You can download the latest version of OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
 There are versions for Windows, Mac OS X and Linux.

 ##### Installing OpenRefine